-Please check the information for the specific program or service for the exact criteria.
-However, the following tables may help you determine where your family is, in relation to these benchmarks.
+Please check the information for the specific programs or services for the exact criteria.
+However, the following tables may help consumers or social service providers determine eligibility.

-If you want to find out more about how much your family would pay for the Delaware Healthy Children Program (DHCP), see the 2016 Countable Income Limits for DHCP.
+Tio determine eligibility for the Delaware Healthy Children Program (DHCP), consumers and social service providers consult the 2016 Countable Income Limits for DHCP.